 EcoRoof Rubber Shakes Restore Heritage Look: Re-roofing the St. Philips Anglican Church

-One of Vancouver’s most beloved, community churches have been given a new lease on life, thanks in part to recycled tires that are made to look exactly like an aged cedar shake.
-The socially-minded congregation at St. Phillips Church was searching for a local roofing company to fix and restore their 18,200 square foot roof with a product that was not only great value, but that looked great for their busy Vancouver neighbourhood.
+One of Vancouver’s most beloved, community churches has been given a new lease on life, thanks in part to recycled tires that are made to look exactly like an aged cedar shake.
+The socially-minded congregation at St. Philips Church was searching for a local roofing company to fix and restore their 18,200 square foot roof with a product that was not only great value, but that looked great for their busy Vancouver neighbourhood.

 The Church was built in 1925 and they wanted to restore the heritage look of the building.
 Their existing roof was already 25 years old and long overdue for an overhaul.
 The congregation started raising funds for the project under its “Under Our Roof and Beyond Our Walls” campaign to fund the project.
+St. Philips documented this project on their website and on the Diocese of New Westminster website.

 The project faced some unique challenges, including replacing roofs on three separate buildings which included both flat and sloped portions.
 It would also require coordinating schedules and inspections from roofers, carpenters, and various consultants.
 They needed a team with a dedicated commercial division to help coordinate the project seamlessly, and who had an in-house quality inspector on-site daily.